kublaj/Mem-Tree/README.md

 Source
 =======
-Its written in simple java using GWT framework.
+Its written in java using GWT framework.